Digital Transformation in Manufacturing: How to Launch and Maintain Productivity Improvements

-As the chart below shows, the ERP systems are getting on the rise in analytics and BI, eCommerce, sales performance management, supply chain management, and treasury and risk segments.
+As the chart below shows, the ERP systems are getting on the rise in eCommerce, human capital management, sales performance management, and supply chain management segments.

 What are the benefits of ERP in manufacturing?
-Once you adopting the ERP system, you
+Once you adopt the ERP system, you

-- get improved data analysis and prediction of customer's needs
+- get improved data analysis and prediction of customer needs

 - revamp or introduce new strategies to improve processes